middyjs/middy/README.md

  // do stuff with this data
  // ...

- return { result: 'success', message: 'payment processed correctly'}
+ response = { result: 'success', message: 'payment processed correctly'}
+ return {statusCode: 200, body: JSON.stringify(response)}
 }

 // Notice that in the handler you only added base business logic (no deserialization,